|Contact:||omeara.brian at gmail.com|

 Divergence Times: Non-parametric rate smoothing (NPRS) and penalized likelihood can be implemented in ape.

 Phylogenetic Inference: UPGMA, neighbour joining, bio-nj and fast ME methods of phylogenetic reconstruction are all implemented in the package ape. phangorn can estimate trees using distance, parsimony, and likelihood. ips wraps several tree inference and other programs, including MrBayes, Beast, and RAxML, allowing their easy use from within R. phyclust can cluster sequences. phytools can build trees using MRP supertree estimation and least squares.
 Rphylip wraps PHYLIP , a broad variety of programs for tree inference under parsimony, likelihood, and distance, bootstrapping, character evolution, and more. phylotools can build supermatrices for analyses in other software. pastis can use taxonomic information to make constraints for Bayesian tree searches.
-RADami can import RADseq data for use with pyRAD . expands can reconstruct phylogenies of tumors and cluster them into populations. outbreaker can infer transmission trees for diseases, as well as other parameters of disease spread; OutbreakTools has similar functionality.
+RADami can import RADseq data for use with pyRAD . expands can reconstruct phylogenies of tumors and cluster them into populations.
+OutbreakTools can infer parameters of disease spread.
 For more information on importing sequence data, see the Genetics task view; pegas may also be of use.

 Time series/Paleontology: Paleontological time series data can be analyzed using a likelihood-based framework for fitting and comparing models (using a model testing approach) of phyletic evolution (based on the random walk or stasis model) using paleoTS. strap can do stratigraphic analysis of phylogenetic trees.